iMattPro/smartsubjects/README.md

 [![codecov](https://codecov.io/gh/iMattPro/smartsubjects/branch/master/graph/badge.svg?token=CAF93B29MK)](https://codecov.io/gh/iMattPro/smartsubjects)

 ## Features
-* Renaming the first post's subject will update all __matching__ replies to the new title
+* Changing the first post's subject (title) will update all __matching__ replies with the new subject (title).
-* Admins and moderators have the option when editing a first post to update __all__ reply subjects (including non-matching subjects) to match the first post's subject
+* Admins and moderators have the option when editing a first post to update __all__ reply subjects (including non-matching subjects) to match the first post's subject.
-* Forum based permissions allow you to control which forums and users can use Smart Subjects
+* Forum based permissions allow you to control which forums and users can use Smart Subjects.

 ## Minimum Requirements
 * phpBB 3.2.0 or newer